kevinnowland/kevinnowland.github.io/code/_posts/2020-05-04-backpropagation.md

 This already shows how backpropogation might work.
-A first forward pass through the neural net is necessary to calculate the $a\_i$ and $o\_i$, while on the backward pass we calculate the derivates one layer at a time, from output to input, storing the $\delta$ values along the way to help calculate successive derivatives.
+A first forward pass through the neural net is necessary to calculate the $a\_i$ and $o\_i$, while on the backward pass we calculate the derivatives one layer at a time, from output to input, storing the $\delta$ values along the way to help calculate successive derivatives.
 However, since the output layer only has one neuron, it's a little bit cheating to say that we are done, so let's calculate a derivative with respect to